scientific-python/scientific-python.org/content/en/ecosystem/install.md

 Pip accesses the Python Package Index, [PyPI](https://pypi.org/) which stores almost 200,000 projects, including all the packages of the scientific Python ecosystem.
-PyPI provides the current released versions of all packages, as well as previous versions, so you can pin to a version and not worry about updates causing conflicts.